 Such delights coupled with a pricey wine list result in a hefty bill, so Momo needs to iron out the galling little niggles such as the shabby dark toilets and the occasionally inattentive service.

-The cuisine offers a North African inspired menu with a Mediterranean accent, a fusion of fresh local ingredients & spices to fashion more contemporary dishes.
+The cuisine offers a North African-inspired menu with a Mediterranean accent - a fusion of fresh local ingredients and spices to fashion more contemporary dishes.

-Off the Weekend Brunch Menu!
-Try the full Moroccan that definitely gives the full English a run for its money and the Momo burger is fast becoming the most popular item on the menu!
+Off the weekend brunch menu, try the full Moroccan that definitely gives the full English a run for its money.
+The Momo burger is fast becoming the most popular item on the menu.

 Average User Rating